FusionAuth/fusionauth-site/site/_posts/2020-09-07-customer-story-scott-plunkett.md

 **Dan:** Tell me a bit about your work as a developer.

-**Scott:** I founded a company building a game server management service that cuts out the middle-men (game hosting companies).
+**Scott:** I founded Contaim, a company building a game server management service that cuts out the middle-men (game hosting companies).
 Our product allows users to deploy game servers on virtual machines through various cloud providers, such as Linode, Vultr, DigitalOcean, or AWS.

 The service is unique in that we don't charge for the hosting (users pay the provider for their usage) and we backup the data when they aren't playing so they pay hourly prices for the server only when it's actively used.
 We support non-cloud machines, such as dedicated servers from unsupported providers, but they don't offer the same cost-saving benefits.